-Return 1 if the (?J) option setting is used in the pattern, otherwise 0.
-The fourth argument should point to an int variable.
-The (?J) internal option setting changes the local PCRE\DUPNAMES option.
+Return 1 if the (?J) or (?-J) option setting is used in the pattern, otherwise 0.
+The fourth argument should point to an int variable. (?J) and (?-J) set and unset the local PCRE\DUPNAMES option, respectively.

 PCRE\INFO\LASTLITERAL